Udasi: Origin

+According to their traditional origin narrative, the sect was established in the Puranic age, tracing back to the four Kumaras who were bestowed with divine knowledge (divya jnana) by Vishnu, with them considering Sri Chand (whom they refer to as Sri Candracarya) as being the 165th spiritual master in their lineage.
+Udasis believe that Sri Chand received enlightenment from his father Guru Nanak before he began his own spiritual career.

-According to myth, the sect was established in the Puranic age but historically speaking, the sect was founded by and based on the teachings of Guru Nanak's elder son Sri Chand (1494–1629, other sources give a death year of 1643).
+Historically speaking, the sect was founded by and based on the teachings of Guru Nanak's elder son Sri Chand (1494–1629, other sources give a death year of 1643).
 Sri Chand, contrary to his father's emphasis on participation in society, propagated ascetic renunciation and celibacy.
 Another Sikh tradition links the Udasis to Baba Gurditta, the eldest son of Guru Hargobind, and there is dispute on whether the Udasis originated with Sri Chand or Gurditta.
-Another viewpoint is that Sri Chand was the founder of the sect and passed the leadership to Baba Gurditta as his successor.'
+A third and common viewpoint is that Sri Chand was the founder of the sect and passed the leadership to Baba Gurditta as his successor.'

-They maintain their own parallel line of gurus from Guru Nanak, followed by Sri Chand, followed by Gurditta.
-They first came to prominence in the 17th century, and gradually began to manage Sikh shrines and establishments in the 18th century, from where they espoused a model of Sikhism that diverged considerably from that of the Khalsa.
-The Udasis started receiving state-patronage from Sikh rulers in the late 18th century, with revenue-free land being bestowed to them.
-This allowed the Udasis to establish their akharas, many of which were founded around the same time, such as the Brahm Buta near Darbar Sahib in Amritsar.